vikram-kv/HDL-Project-CS2310/README.md

 # Test Instances

-The test cases for the Hack Computer is given under *Test Cases* in the *Hack Computer* folder.
+The test cases for the Hack Computer are given under *Test Cases* in the *Hack Computer* folder.
 All tools required for running are available in the nand2tetris software package and need a Java Run-time Environment to function.
 A thorough reading of the book given above is suggested examining this project.